-- 45. The Panel concluded that BE Projects Pty Ltd provided sufficient information as requested under the Qualitative Criteria in support of its ability to carry out the prescribed works, scoring in excess of the QPM of 60%. - 46.
-Of the Tenderers which achieved the QPM of 60%, BE Projects Pty Ltd offered the lowest total Lump Sum Price of \$1,544,016.16 (excluding GST), incorporating the price for the Option Supply and Install Security System, - 47.
-The total Lump Sum Tender Price offered is in excess of the 2017/2018 budget allocation for the project and as such there is a requirement for budget reallocations as outlined in the Financial Considerations section. - 48.
+- 45. All Tenderers were given the opportunity to provide information in accordance with the RFT. - 46.
+The Panel concluded that BE Projects Pty Ltd provided sufficient information as requested under the Qualitative Criteria in support of its ability to carry out the prescribed works, scoring in excess of the QPM of 60%. - 47.
+Of the Tenderers which achieved the QPM of 60%, BE Projects Pty Ltd offered the lowest total Lump Sum Price of \$1,544,016.16 (excluding GST), incorporating the price for the Option Supply and Install Security System, - 48.
+The total Lump Sum Tender Price offered is in excess of the 2017/2018 budget allocation for the project and as such there is a requirement for budget reallocations as outlined in the Financial Considerations section. - 49.
 It is anticipated that the Contract is to commence in March 2018, subject to consideration of Tender Award by Council.

-- 1. Approves the appointment of BE Projects Pty Ltd for the Construction of Hockey Club Rooms Facility - Hartfield Park, Forrestfield (RFT 1721) for a total Lump Sum Tender Price, incorporating the Option - Supply and Install Security System, of \$1,544,016.16 (excluding GST). - Approves a budget reallocation of \$148,435.11from Job No 4415 Hartfield Park Project- Develop Three New Hockey Fields and Upgrade Parking - 100% State Government funded, to Job No 4881 - Hartfield Park - Construction of New Club Room Building - 100 % State Government funded (4881).
+- 1. Approves the appointment of BE Projects Pty Ltd for the Construction of Hockey Club Rooms Facility Hartfield Park, Forrestfield (RFT 1721) for a total Lump Sum Tender Price, incorporating the Option Supply and Install Security System, of \$1,544,016.16 (excluding GST). - 2.
+Approves a budget reallocation of \$148,435.11from Job No 4415 Hartfield Park Project- Develop Three New Hockey Fields and Upgrade Parking 100% State Government funded, to Job No 4881 Hartfield Park Construction of New Club Room Building 100 % State Government funded (4881).

 3. Approves a budget reallocation of \$251,564.89 from the unexpended State Government Grant determined in the Financial Assistance Agreement for the provision of deliverables as outlined in the Hartfield Park Master Plan to Job No 4881 Hartfield Park - Construction of New Hockey Club Room Building.

+Moved:

+Seconded:

+Vote: